w3c/sync-media-pub/docs-src/pages/use-cases.md

 In addition to acting as a mapping between media formats its explicit linking between locations within the different formats also allow for parallell playback, analogous to the way that EPUB Media Overlays work.

-# Sentence-level navigation in Audiobooks
+## Sentence-level navigation in Audiobooks

 Junko, an audiobook reader, wants to navigate a W3C Audiobook not only via chapter but also by sentence.
 In this example, the audiobook does not have any associated HTML text.
 But even when there is no text equivalent, SyncMedia has the ability to arrange audio segments in a timeline and a SyncMedia-aware player will allow moving through this timeline via segment.
 This book was produced so that these segments represent sentences, and so Junko can navigate the publication at the sentence level.

-# Add background music
+## Add background music

 Olga, a content creator, wants to include background music in her narrated publication.
 She chooses SyncMedia because it allows her to isolate the background music on its own `sync:track` and also allows her to use different music for different chapters.

-# User control over background music
+## User control over background music

 Sanjay starts reading a SyncMedia-enhanced publication that contains background music.
 He wants to mute the background music because he has an [Auditory Processing Disorder](https://www.inpp.org.uk/intervention-adults-children/help-by-diagnosis/auditory-processing-disorder/) that makes the background music very distracting.
 His SyncMedia-aware player gives him independent control over each `sync:track` and allows him to mute the background music track but leave the narration track unaffected.

-# User control over sound effects
+## User control over sound effects

 Casey starts reading a SyncMedia-enhanced comic book that includes sound effects in parallel with the narration.
 They would prefer to hear less of the sound effects and more of the narration.
 By using a SyncMedia-aware player, they are able to independently adjust the volume levels of the different types of audio, because the author of the comic book has used the `sync:track` feature of SyncMedia to place the sound effects audio on a different track than the narration audio.

-# Narrated text book
+## Narrated text book

 Francesca, who has low-vision, prefers to read with very large text and simultaneous audio narration.
 She purchases the SyncMedia-enhanced version of a book for these reasons.
 When she reads, they can enlarge the HTML-based text, which reflows naturally on whatever size of screen she's using; and with the addition of SyncMedia for narration, the book has audio segments associated with each sentence.
 Her SyncMedia-aware player not only gives her high-level navigation for moving between publication chapters, but also lets her move by sentence.
 The experience is seamless because the text and audio remain synchronized throughout.

-# Synchronized text highlighting
+## Synchronized text highlighting

 https://w3c.github.io/coga/content-usable/#objective-8-support-adaptation-and-personalization-0

-# Resume mid-presentation
+## Resume mid-presentation

 Olivia has been enjoying a SyncMedia-enhanced publication but gets interrupted and has to stop reading.
 When she resumes later, her SyncMedia-aware player automatically picks up where she left off.

-# Speed adjustments
+## Speed adjustments

 Juan is listening to a narrated book while also reading the text on a screen.
 They read slowly and want to reduce the rate of the narration to match.
 Their SyncMedia-aware player lets them slow down the presentation to 50% and maintains the fidelity of the audio (e.g. pitch) as much as possible.
 The rate modification does not affect the synchronization aspect of the presentation: the text segments are still aligned with the audio segments, even at a different playback speed.

+## Regional navigation

+David has a fixed layout book where the sequential progression through the main document is not defined by its DOM order but rather by its visual layout.
+He uses the SyncMedia file to describe the progression, and a SyncMedia-aware reading system has features allowing David's readers to move through the visual narrative accordingly.

+In this case, the concept of playback is actually limited to displaying spatial regions, one at a time, controlled by user interaction to move from one to the next.

 ## TODO